Gregory-Eales/ml-implementations/Deep-Neural-Networks/README.md

 - Matplotlib

 ## Algorithm:
 This implementation uses a multilayer perceptron with standard backprobagation to make classication from the ___ dataset.
+Tanh was used in hidden layers and Sigmoid activations were used in the final layer.

 ## Data:
 - explain the environment and/or data